jeevatkm/digitalocean-api-java/README.md

 1. Fork it
 2. Create your feature branch - `git checkout -b my-new-feature`
 3. Implement your changes and apply [Google Java Code Formatter][13]
-4. Commit your changes - `git commit -am 'Add some feature'`
+4. Commit your changes - `git commit -am 'Added feature'`
 5. Push to the branch - `git push origin my-new-feature`
 6. Create new Pull Request